 The skin is strong and elastic, but its supporting tissues can be damaged if they stretch too far or too quickly.

 This rapid expanding of the skin can lead to stretch marks.
-Stretch marks are a common problem that affect men and women of nearly all ages and skin types.

-Up to 90 percent of women get stretch marks during pregnancy, though they also affect men, women, and teenagers.
+Up to 90 percent of women get stretch marks during pregnancy.
+However, stretch marks can affect people of nearly all ages and skin types.

-They often occur during periods of growth and body changes such as significant weight gain, puberty, and extreme muscle building.
+They often occur during periods of growth and body changes, such as significant weight gain, puberty, and extreme muscle building.

 What are stretch marks?

 Stretch marks are lines or bands caused by stretching of the skin's connective tissue.

 Stretch marks fade to a white or silver color over time.
 Although they are not physically painful, they can be disfiguring in severe cases.

 When the middle layer of skin stretches too quickly, some of its collagen fibers can break.